Pinnacles Christmas Bird Count (CAPI-117)

 Let us know if you're coming to the count dinner so we can give the restaurant a heads-up.
 You can select your meal when you arrive; no need to pre-order as in the past.

 You can arrive and begin eating whenever you wish.
-Officially, this year's count dinner will start at 5:30 PM and be held at The Running Rooster (Note: this is a different restaurant than the last few years), 800 San Benito Street (corner San Benito & South), Hollister, CA, CA 95023,
+Officially, this year's count dinner will start at 5:30 PM and be held at The Running Rooster (same place as last year), 800 San Benito Street (corner San Benito & South), Hollister, CA, CA 95023,

 Here's a Google Maps link: https://goo.gl/maps/HWSrZpNdv712.